paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-001-national-parks-military-parks-monuments-and-seashores.md

 #### References in Text
 This Act, referred to in subsecs. (a)(1) and (b)(1), is defined in section 3 of Pub.
 L. 103–433, which is set out as a Definitions note under [section 410aaa of this title](./chapter-001-national-parks-military-parks-monuments-and-seashores.md#section-410aaa).

 The Federal Land Policy and Management Act of 1976, referred to in subsec. (b)(2)(C), is Pub.
 L. 94–579, Oct.
 21, 1976, 90 Stat.
-2743, as amended, which is classified principally to chapter 35 (§ 1701 et seq.) of Title 43, Public Lands.
+2743, which is classified principally to chapter 35 (§ 1701 et seq.) of Title 43, Public Lands.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1701 of Title 43](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1701&num=0&edition=prelim) and Tables.

 The Defense Authorization Amendments and Base Closure and Realignment Act, referred to in subsec. (d), is Pub.
 L. 100–526, Oct.
 24, 1988, 102 Stat.
-2623, as amended.
+2623.
 Title II of the Act is set out as a note under [section 2687 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2687&num=0&edition=prelim), Armed Forces.
 For complete classification of this Act to the Code, see Short Title of 1988 Amendment note set out under [section 2687 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2687&num=0&edition=prelim) and Tables.

 The Defense Base Closure and Realignment Act of 1990, referred to in subsec. (d), is part A of title XXIX of div.
 B of Pub.
 L. 101–510, Nov.
 5, 1990, 104 Stat.
 1808, as amended, which amended [section 2687 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2687&num=0&edition=prelim) and enacted provisions set out as a note under [section 2687 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2687&num=0&edition=prelim).